FullStackWithLawrence/aws-openai/README.md

     make init
     ```

-2. add your OpenAI API credentials to [.env](./.env) file.
-Your organization ID and API Key should be similar in format to these examples below.
+2. add your OpenAI API credentials to the [.env](./.env) file in the root folder of this repo.
+Your organization ID and API Key should appear similar in format to these examples below.

     ```console
     OPENAI_API_ORGANIZATION=org-YJzABCDEFGHIJESMShcyulf0